 In this edition of Digging Deeper, we got face to face with our Software Developer, Ivan, and discovered what working as a Dev in Bornfight is all about.

 Want to become a part of the Bornfight team as our new Software Developer?
 Take a look at the job posting and send us your application!

 Tell me straight, what does a typical day of a Bornfight Software Dev look like?

 Well, there are really no typical days.
-You see, we work on a variety of different projects, so every day is a little bit different.
+You see, as Bornfight is one of the top software development companies, we work on a variety of different projects, so every day is a little bit different.
 I usually start it with a group coffee where we talk about some new tech we saw, latest news, some situations or challenges we stumbled upon on our projects and the like.

 After that, I go back to my workplace and check out the things I need to do – emails, tasks, latest updates, the status of the projects I work on as well as other projects.
 That’s a great thing here – you can see what other developers are working on so you’re always in the loop.
 When I get that initial setup done, I start working on tasks that are defined for a specific day (we define them together with project managers).